 This is clearly a Millennial verse.
+The Father gives the Millennial Kingdom to the Son.

-"that all people, nations, and languages, should serve him" See Psalm 2:8.
+"that all people, nations, and languages, should serve him" See Psalm 2:8 "Ask of me, and I shall give thee the heathen for thine inheritance, and the uttermost parts of the earth for thy possession."